SurceBeats/Atlas/README.md

 - **Performance Improvements in Image Generation**: Enhanced Pillow-based drawing functions lead to faster rendering and better overall performance.
 - **New Universe Initialization System**: Choose between exploring the default universe or creating your own custom universe using a seed-based initialization system.
 - **Increased Planet Sizes and Detail**: Planet sizes have been increased by 200%, resulting in more detailed and visually consistent planetary images.
+- **Dynamic Seasonal Changes**: Planets experience **seasons**, with temperature variations that depend on the planet's **orbital position** around its star.
+Temperature recalculations are performed dynamically as the planet moves closer or farther from its star using the **inverse square law of radiation**.

 ---